 Trade Credit Insurance

 The Confederation strongly welcomes this announcement - it is an intervention we have been calling on Government to introduce since lockdown first began.
 Some members had reported credit insurance being withdrawn, cover being reduced or premiums increasing to unaffordable levels; with others reporting suppliers (particularly energy suppliers) seeking shorter payment terms or even up-front payment.
 This temporary reinsurance scheme should mean that businesses don’t have their trade credit insurance withdrawn and so should be able to continue to access affordable insurance to support trading with other businesses.
-We look forward to working with the Treasury on the details.

 A new online learning platform to help boost the nation’s skills while people are staying at home, has been launched.
 The Skills Toolkit is made up of free online courses, tools and resources to help you improve your digital and numeracy skills.